Takefusa Kubo: Early career

-At the age of seven, Takefusa Kubo started playing football for FC Persimmon, then moved to a local club based in his home city Kawasaki.
-In August 2009, he was awarded MVP at FC Barcelona Soccer Camp in which he participated at the age of eight.
+At the age of seven, Takefusa Kubo started playing football for some local clubs in his hometown, Kawasaki.
+In August 2009, he was awarded the MVP at FC Barcelona Soccer Camp in which he participated at the age of eight.
 In April 2010, he was selected as a member of FC Barcelona School team and participated in Sodexo European Rusas Cup held in Belgium.
 He was awarded MVP even though his team finished third.
 After returning home, he began to play for the Kawasaki Frontale junior youth team.

 Barcelona

 In August 2011, Takefusa Kubo had been invited to join FC Barcelona's youth Academy, La Masia, after passing the trial.
 He began to play for Barca Aleví C (U11).
 During his first full season (2012–13), he was top goalscorer in the league with 74 goals in 30 games.
 In his third full season (2014–15), he was promoted to Barca Infantil A (U14).
 The Spanish club was later found to have violated FIFA's international transfer policy for under-18 youths, making Kubo ineligible to play for the club.
 He returned to Japan in March 2015 in search of playing time, signing with FC Tokyo’s junior youth team.